Car Rental Tips & Tricks: Save Money & Avoid Trouble | Gabi

 Many do not know that when renting a car, you take on additional liability.
 In fact, even if you have personal auto insurance, you may still be responsible for damages in the unfortunate event of an accident.
-We asked our insurance experts for tips on avoiding the most common mistakes and pitfalls.
+We asked our insurance experts for car rental tips and tricks on avoiding the most common mistakes and pitfalls.
 Here is what they came up with.

 Tip #1.
 Never allow someone not listed as a driver on the rental agreement to drive the rental car.